vippsas/vipps-recurring-api/vipps-recurring-api.md

 ### Charge title
 The title of the charge shown to a user in the Vipps app is in the format `{agreement.ProductName} - {charge.description}`.
 For example, with the charge below, and the *Premier League* agreement, the app title would read `Premier League subscription - October`

-**NOTE:** The charges need to have a due date at least 6 days in the future.

 [`POST:/agreements/{agreementId}/charges`](https://vippsas.github.io/vipps-recurring-api/#/Charge%20Controller/createCharge)
 ```json
 {